 The following list is a selection of past sociology students that have participated in the CCRD program, as well as the careers they have pursued upon graduation.

-Debbie McMahon, M.A. received her masters in 2008 and is the Coordinator of Assessment and Program Improvement for the Baylor University Libraries.
+Dr. Debbie McMahon received her doctorate in 2013 and is the Coordinator of Assessment and Program Improvement for the Baylor University Libraries.
 She designs, coordinates and promotes assessment activities in the Library.
 She collects and analyzes qualitative and quantitative data for assessment, providing support for strategic planning and program improvement initiatives within the division.
-She is currently writing her dissertation.

 Dr. Wes Hinze, a 2011 graduate, served as adjunct faculty for both Baylor University and McLennan Community College.
 He is currently an Instructor of Sociology within the Division of Behavioral and Social Sciences located at Bossier Parish Community College.
 He also serves as a Senior Research Associate at the Institute for Human Services and Public Policy, located at Louisiana State University-Shreveport.

-Dr. Jeniece Lusk, a 2010 graduate, is currently an Assistant Professor of Sociology at Miyazaki International College in Miyazaki City, Japan.
+Dr. Jeniece Lusk, 2010 graduate, is currently an Assistant Professor of Sociology at Miyazaki International College in Miyazaki City, Japan.
 She teaches a broad variety of courses, including international social issues and sociology of society.
 Jeniece is busy building a research agenda centered around comparative culture.
-Previously she has served as Assistant Director of Research for Anderson Press Incorporated.
-She directs survey research projects for a wide variety of research topics including publishing products, media/entertainment, home decor, digital innovations, topics related to social justice, and others.
+Previously she has served as Assistant Director of Research for Anderson Press Incorporated, where she directed survey research projects for wide variety of research topics including publishing products, media/entertainment, home decor, digital innovations, topics related to social justice, and others.

 Dr. Liz Embry, a 2009 graduate, is currently working at Early Warning Services as a Statistical Data Analyst, where she does fraud and risk modeling for the financial services industry.